Projection and Quantisation: A Unifying View of Learning to Hash, from Random Projections to the RAG Era: Conclusion

+Two primary categories of quantisation have been proposed for nearest neighbour search.
+Scalar quantisation thresholds the real-valued projection of a data-point onto a hyperplane normal to yield a binary code, and computes distances directly between such codes (Section~\ref{sec:ch2_sbq_quant}).
+Vector quantisation assigns each data-point to the nearest codebook centroid (Section~\ref{sec:pq}). \shortonly{We confine this section to scalar quantisation, the form that converts projected dimensions to bits and so meets the projection axis at the heart of the PQO lens.
+The two families trade reconstruction error against query-time decoding cost.
+Section~S2 of the supplementary material makes this trade precise, and we revisit it when we take up product quantisation in Section~\ref{sec:pq}.}

-Two primary categories of quantisation have been proposed for nearest neighbour search: scalar quantisation and vector quantisation, distinguished by whether the input and output of the quantiser are scalar or vector quantities.
-Scalar quantisation is commonly applied to the real-valued projections obtained by computing the dot product between a data-point’s feature vector and the normal vectors of a set of random hyperplanes partitioning the feature space (Figure \ref{fig:ch2_partitions}).
-As discussed further in Section \ref{sec:ch2_sbq_quant}, each dot product produces a scalar value, which is then thresholded to yield a binary code ($0/1$).
+\iflong Scalar and vector quantisation are distinguished by whether the quantiser's input and output are scalar or vector quantities.
+Scalar quantisation is commonly applied to the real-valued projections obtained by computing the dot product between a data-point’s feature vector and the normal vectors of a set of random hyperplanes partitioning the feature space\longonly{ (Figure~\ref{fig:ch2_partitions})}.
+As we discuss further in Section \ref{sec:ch2_sbq_quant}, each dot product produces a scalar value, which is then thresholded to yield a binary code ($0/1$).

-In contrast, vector quantisation assigns each data-point to the nearest centroid from a codebook discovered, for example, via the k-means algorithm \cite{Lloyd82}.
-Each input vector is thus represented by one of a much smaller set of centroids, with k-means dividing the space into Voronoi regions and providing a more flexible, data-driven partitioning (see Figure \ref{fig:ch2_partitions}).
-While vector quantisation will not be discussed in detail in this article, it is worth noting that it has often been found more effective in computer vision tasks due to its lower reconstruction error \cite{Jegou11}.
+In contrast, vector quantisation assigns each data-point to the nearest centroid from a codebook discovered, for example, via the k-means algorithm~\cite{Lloyd82}.
+Each input vector is thus represented by one of a much smaller set of centroids.
+K-means divides the space into Voronoi regions and so provides a more flexible, data-driven partitioning\longonly{ (see Figure~\ref{fig:ch2_partitions})}.
+We take vector quantisation up in depth in Section~\ref{sec:pq}; it has often been found more effective in computer vision tasks because of its lower reconstruction error~\cite{Jegou11}.
 Its principal drawback is the need to store a lookup table at query time to retrieve inter-cluster Euclidean distances from centroid indices.
-This decoding step introduces additional computational overhead: distance computation with vector quantisation has been reported to be 10–20 times slower than Hamming distance comparisons of binary hash codes on standard datasets \cite{He13}.
+This decoding step introduces additional computational overhead: distance computation with vector quantisation has been reported to be 10–20 times slower than Hamming distance comparisons of binary hash codes on standard datasets~\cite{He13}.